 They're willing to have the government forcibly take blood from their body so the government can determine whether they can go out in the neighborhood.

-I mean, this is the kind of stuff that you think happened decades ago that uh Americans are protected from.
+I mean, this is the kind of stuff that you think happened decades ago that Americans are protected from.

-And I and I've said to you the other night on your television show, Sean, I'm waiting to see when the first journalists will recognize that if you strip religious liberty, the freedom of speech and the freedom to assemble away from a church on Easter Sunday, how long is it before the government d decides that uh only the news that they approve is able to be printed?
+And I've said to you the other night on your television show, Sean, I'm waiting to see when the first journalists will recognize that if you strip religious liberty, the freedom of speech and the freedom to assemble away from a church on Easter Sunday, how long is it before the government decides that only the news that they approve is able to be printed?

-Does the journalists of this country do they not understand that the First Amendment, before it gets down to the freedom of the press first guarantees freedom of religion, the freedom of speech and the freedom of assembly.
+Does the journalists of this country, do they not understand that the First Amendment, before it gets down to the freedom of the press, first guarantees freedom of religion, the freedom of speech, and the freedom of assembly?

 I am just stunned that people are willing to give away their basic fundamental civil liberties.

-Uh I I get it that we're in a pandemic.
+I get it that we're in a pandemic.

 I haven't left my home in five and a half weeks.